LGBTQ rights in Bangladesh: Bangladeshi LGBTQ organisations

-The first attempt to create an LGBT organisation in Bangladesh came in 1999, when a man called Rengyu, described as a "middle-aged foreign-educated guy from an indigenous tribe", opened the first online group for Bangladeshi gay people, called Gay Bangladesh, which was moderated by a man named Abrar.
+The first attempt to create an LGBTQ organisation in Bangladesh came in 1999, when a man called Rengyu, described as a "middle-aged foreign-educated guy from an indigenous tribe", opened the first online group for Bangladeshi gay people, called Gay Bangladesh, which was moderated by a man named Abrar.
 It drew over 1,000 members; however, after Rengyu's death, its activity slowed down and the group itself became neglected.
 In 2002, two other online groups appeared on the Yahoo! portal: Teen Gay Bangladesh (TGB) operated by Abrar, and Boys Only Bangladesh.
 Both groups were deleted by Yahoo! authorities in December 2002, and after several restarts and name changes, TGB formed under new name Bangladesh Gay Boys (BGB) and Boys Only Bangladesh, now called Boys of Bangladesh (BoB).
-The group is the largest network for Bangladeshi gay men, organizing numerous LGBT rights-related events in Dhaka since 2009.
+The group is the largest network for Bangladeshi gay men, organizing numerous LGBTQ rights-related events in Dhaka since 2009.
 Boys of Bangladesh aims at building a gay community in the country and repealing Section 377.

 Many people have turned to Boys of Bangladesh to discuss their feelings and connect with similar individuals who face the same problems they do.
 The forum has not registered as an organisation because they do not want to associate themselves with the MSM (men who have sex with men) label.
 They do not wish to fall under the umbrella of being MSMs because they view it as a degrading term.
 The group's coordinator has stated that the MSM label is only about men having sex with other men.
 It is considered more than that.
 The online forum arranges events for gay men to meet and socialise.
 Not all people have access to their group because they do not have access to the internet.
 Nonetheless, BoB has more than 2,000 registered members, including Ph.D. holders and doctors.